LocalCrag/LocalCragApp/README.md

 ## Contributing

-LocalCrag is a (soon to be, when we decided on the licence) open-source project and we welcome contributions from the community.
+LocalCrag is an open-source project and we welcome contributions from the community.

 If you'd like to contribute, please fork the repository and make changes as you'd like.
 Pull requests are warmly welcome.